YaelZilberman/Hotel_Reservations/README.md

 Furthermore, the room price does not seem to be a strong factor explaining cancellations, as most bookings are concentrated around 100€.

 In summary, while certain variables like lead time show a potential correlation with cancellations, others such as the number of adults, children, and room price do not provide substantial insights into predicting cancellations.

+While lead time appears to have the highest feature importance, suggesting a significant role in predicting cancellations, further exploration of other variables paints a more nuanced picture.
+Notably, it seems that this hotel may be positioned as an affordable option, possibly catering to stopover stays or those booked for business purposes.
+This characteristic could explain why reservations are often made with relatively short lead times.

+Considering the unique conditions of this hotel, it might be beneficial to tailor the predictive model specifically to similar establishments within the same category.
+This focused approach could enhance the model's accuracy by capturing patterns that are specific to hotels with comparable features and target audiences.